AIAUSA/goaia-teamblogs/_basketball-ethopia/meet-the-team-meredith.md

 University: Valparaiso University
 Major: Public Relations
 Position: Shooting Guard
 Fave Basketball Player: Steph Curry/John Stockton
-Favorite Food: salmon and mashed potatoes

 > I am looking forward to serving others and for God to use me and open my eyes to the different cultures and what their lives are like.